 Pay close attention to how a company communicates with you from the start.
 Are their representatives professional and knowledgeable?
 Do they answer your questions clearly and patiently?
 Red flags include companies that answer the phone with a generic “Movers” instead of a company name, use personal email addresses (like a Gmail or Yahoo account), or are difficult to get in touch with.
 Unprofessional communication is often a preview of the service you’ll receive on moving day.
 If they are disorganized or unresponsive before they have your business, things are unlikely to improve once you’ve signed a contract.

-How to Prepare for a Successful Moving Day
+Setting Yourself Up for a Smooth Moving Day

 Once you’ve booked your movers, a little prep work can make all the difference between a chaotic day and a smooth transition.
 Taking a few simple steps before the truck arrives ensures your movers can work efficiently, your belongings stay safe, and you stay sane.
 Think of it as setting the stage for a five-star performance where everyone knows their part.
 A successful move starts long before the first box is lifted.